chtoucas/Narvalo.NET/docs/issues.md

 Narvalo.Fx
 ----------

+- Error types: implicit conversion from `T`? explicit conversion to `bool`?
 - Add guidelines.
 - Add a note concerning the size of the structs.
 - T4: If the monad is nullable, check that we handle all null's.
 Auto-generate